Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: Numerical Analysis

 {\bf These figures also demonstrate the utility of Theorem 2 in obtaining tractable bounds on the distributions of SINR models}, when their distributions may be expressed in terms of the Laplace Transform of their interference process.
 In both figures, matching upper and lower bounds are shown for $\SINRgm$ and $\SINRc$.
 These bounds are close -- especially for the case of $\SINRc$ -- and differ by only a few dB in the sensing case and less than a dB in the communication case.

 From a system design perspective, these figures demonstrate that {\bf interference and blockages play a greater role in the link quality of a typical sensing target than that of a typical communication user}.
 While the overall average SINR is lower in the sensing case due to the decreased path loss, this is made up for in part by the distribution of the excitation signal over time and frequency (which increases the processing gain analog, $G$).
 Looking at relative features, then, we see a prominent downward shift in the sensing SINR curves due to the probability that a typical SO may have no LoS BSs.
 Moreover, in comparison to the communication case, we see that the gap between the SNR and SINR is slightly wider.
-This is partially explained by the SO association procedure, which leaves open the possibility of interferers being closer than the sensing target.
+This is partially explained by the fact that the BS serving the typical SO is also the radar receiver due to the considered mono-static configuration, which leaves open the possibility of interferers being closer than the sensing target.